 An escalation in working from home led to more digital nomads, many of whom migrated to mountains.
 With crowds burgeoning at resorts near large city centres, particularly at weekends, the less crowded and more remote resorts, also, saw an increase in lifestyle relocations and second home ownership.

-Tourists are, likewise, increasingly opting for their own bubbles for ski and snowboard holidays via private rentals, AirBnB, VRBO and home exchanging as opposed to hotels both during and post pandemic.
+The new freestyle tourists are opting for their own bubbles for ski and snowboard holidays via private rentals, Airbnb, VRBO and home-exchanging as opposed to hotels both during and post pandemic.
 In Europe, the infectious fun of staying in large catered chalets has seen a decline since sharing infections with strangers became no fun at all.